v-schipka/v-schipka.github.io/content/posts/term-checker-with-docs-as-code-editors/index.md

 ![vs-code-test](vs-code-test.png)

 {{< alert type="info" >}}
 Note that most [rules](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint#rules) of the Markdownlint extension are enabled by default.
 They cause similar highlights in your markdown text.
 You can disable rules via **File > Preferences > Settings > Extensions > markdownlint > Edit in settings.json**.
-In the settings.json file, add the rules you want to diable. <br>
+In the settings.json file, add the rules you want to disable. <br>
 Example:

 ``` json